exo-lang/exo/README.md

 # Examples

-Take a look at [examples](examples/README.md) for scheduling examples, and [API documentation](docs/API.md) for complete scheduling interface documentation.
+Take a look at [examples](examples/avx2_matmul/README.md) for scheduling examples, and [API documentation](docs/API.md) for scheduling interface documentation.

 # Build Exo from source